 The System Update installs (progress appears as percentage in the Command Prompt window) and then the System Recovery screen appears on the device.

-- 23. Press Power to reboot the device. - 24.
+- 21. Navigate to Reboot system now and press the Power button to reboot the device. - 22.
 On the host computer, type: